 Definition of Respiration in Plants

 Respiration in plants refers to a cellular mechanism that involves the complete combustion of glucose and oxygen into by-products like water, carbon dioxide and energy in the form of heat.

-In cellular respiration, some of the energy dissipates as heat, while some energy is harnessed by a plant for the growth processes.
+In cellular respiration, some of the energy dissipates as heat, while a plant harnesses some energy for the growth processes.
 Respiration in plants occurs through stomata and lenticels.

 Plant Respiration Cycle

 Plants respire 24 hours day and night to carry out the oxidation of glucose into the by-products like carbon dioxide, water and energy.
 A plant produces glucose and oxygen during photosynthesis by converting carbon dioxide and water under the action of sunlight and chlorophyll.
 The plant respiration follows the pathway as given in the diagram.

 Cellular Respiration in Plants

-Cellular respiration in plants involves three major pathways to oxidize glucose into energy (in the form of ATP).
-In plants, ATP formed during cellular respiration serves as the “Energy currency” that helps in the formation and functioning of different cells.
+Cellular respiration in plants involves three major pathways to oxidize glucose into energy (ATP).
+In plants, ATP formed during cellular respiration serves as the “Energy currency” that helps in the forming and functioning of different cells.

-The acetyl coenzyme-A enters the Kreb’s cycle and oxidizes to carbon dioxide, protons and electrons by the combination of different enzymes.
-To know more about glycolysis and the Krebs cycle, one can look out the article difference between glycolysis and Krebs cycle.
+The acetyl coenzyme-A enters the Kreb’s cycle and oxidizes to carbon dioxide, protons and electrons through the combination of different enzymes.
+To know more about glycolysis and the Krebs cycle, one can look at the article difference between glycolysis and Krebs cycle.

-Then, the protons and electrons released during the Krebs cycle participate in the electron transport system, where the oxygen accepts an electron and combine with a proton to release a water molecule.
+Then, the protons and electrons released during the Krebs cycle participate in the electron transport system.
+The oxygen accepts an electron and combines with a proton to release a water molecule.
 38 ATP molecules are produced per glucose molecule after the completion of cellular respiration.

 Types of Respiration in Plants

 It occurs in the presence of atmospheric oxygen.
 A plant uses oxygen for oxidizing high energy organic compound (glucose) into low energy molecules (like water and carbon dioxide).
 Aerobic respiration in plants releases a high amount of energy, which the plants utilise to drive ATP synthesis.